WackyDawg/WackyDawg.github.io/_posts/2018-12-02-Building-Restful-API-Guide.md

 ---

-Would you also like me to include a **summary infographic** at the end of the post to make it that extra bit special? ????
-(takes only a minute to whip up if you'd like!)
 ---------------------------------------------

 If you've ever wondered how to modify a PowerShell array after you've created it, you're not alone!
 This is an oft-asked question — and today I'm breaking it down into super simple steps.